Nicolas Marie Thérèse Jolyclerc

 Nicolas Marie Thérèse Jolyclerc (1746, Lyon – 6 February 1817, Paris) was a French Benedictine and botanist.

-He served as a clergyman to the congregation of Saint-Maur in Lyon.
+He belonged to the Congregation of Saint Maur in Lyon.
 At the time of the Revolution, he left the church and became an instructor of botany, first in Tulle (Corrèze) and later at the École centrale de l'Oise in Beauvais.

 As an instructor in Beauvais, he gave a course in botany attended by young girls.
 Reportedly, after explaining the role of reproductive organs in plants, his female students were distressed to the extent that the affronted mothers withdrew their daughters from the course.

 Published works

 He was the author of "Systeme sexuel des vegetaux: Suivant les classes, les ordres, les genres et les especes" (1798), a French translation of Linnaeus's work on plant systematics.
 In 1797 he released an augmented edition of Joseph Pitton de Tournefort's "Élémens de botanique".
 Other significant writings by Jolyclerc include: